Help-Me-Fitness/Overview/README.md

 * Login
 * Register - User signs up or logs into their account
-   * Upon Download/Reopening of the application, the user is prompted to log in to gain access to their profile information to be properly matched with another person.
+   * Upon Download/Reopening of the application, the user is prompted to log in to gain access to their profile information.
-   * ...
-* Messaging Screen - Chat for users to communicate (direct 1-on-1)
-   * Upon selecting music choice users matched and message screen opens
 * Profile Screen
-   * Allows user to upload a photo and fill in information that is interesting to them and others
+   * Allows user to upload a photo and fill out information necessary for calorie count and weight adjustment.
-* Song Selection Screen.
+* Exercise Selection
-   * Allows user to be able to choose their desired song, artist, genre of preference and begin listening and interacting with others.
+   * Allows user to search for exercises.
+It will pull up the exercises that have vidoes and explanations.
+* Certain Exercise Page
+   * This is the exercise they are looking for, but towards the whole screen.
+This provides the video, with tips underneath for              technique.
 * Settings Screen
    * Lets people change language, and app notification settings.